CFPL-DT

-CFPL-DT (channel 10) is a television station in London, Ontario, Canada, part of the CTV 2 system.
-It is owned and operated by Bell Media alongside Kitchener-based CTV station CKCO-DT, channel 13 (although the two stations maintain separate operations).
+CFPL-DT (channel 10) is a television station in London, Ontario, Canada, part of the CTV2 system.
+It is owned and operated by Bell Media alongside Kitchener-based CTV station CKCO-DT (channel 13), although the two stations maintain separate operations.
 CFPL-DT's studios and local transmitter are located on Communications Road on the southwestern side of London, and its Wingham-area rebroadcast transmitter is located on Tower Road in South Bruce.